Benefits of Walking: Taking Steps to Better Health

 Looking to get started on an exercise routine?
 The most sensible—and accessible—strategy is to hoof it.
 The many benefits of walking make it our most popular physical activity.

 Did you know that walking for just one minute can extend your life by one and a half to two minutes?
 That’s what the American College of Sports Medicine says about the benefits of walking.

 Got just 20 to 25 minutes a week to walk?
 You can extend your life by years.
 You can even cut your risk of developing Alzheimer’s by half.
 Just by walking.
 And if you walk 20 minutes a day, you’ll burn off seven pounds of body fat per year.

 Walking is a low-impact, inexpensive exercise that brings a multitude of health benefits.
 It requires no skill.
-All you have to do is put on a pair of good walking shoes (good inner cushioning, light weight, flexible sole), find a safe place to walk, and get moving.
+All you have to do is put on a pair of comfortable walking shoes (good inner cushioning and light in weight with flexible soles), find a safe place to walk, and get moving.

-While running does burn more calories, the difference may surprise you.
+While running does burn more calories than walking, the difference may surprise you.
 According to Livestrong.com, you can calculate the number of calories burned while walking one mile by multiplying your weight by 0.53.
-Running that mile?
-Multiply by 0.75.
+If you’re running that mile, multiply your weight by 0.75.
 So, a 120-pound person walking one mile will burn 63.6 calories.
 If that person ran the mile instead, it would be 90 calories.
 That’s not a huge difference, if you’re covering less than five miles a day (132 calories in five miles).

 There’s more, too.
-Besides weight loss, the established physical benefits of walking at a moderate pace (about three miles per hour) include:
+Besides cardiovascular health, the established physical benefits of walking at a moderate pace (about three miles per hour) include: